 To quote Deloitte’s Millennials Survey report, employment precarity is a defining part of the contemporary workplace fabric.

-Hence, companies that create clear pictures of what success means – and are willing to invest in personal development and wellbeing of its workers are more appealing to millennials.
+Hence, companies that create clear pictures of what success means and are willing to invest in their workers’ personal development and well-being are more appealing to millennials.

 As a business owner, progressively working to acquire more business, network, and customers, this can seem like a daunting task.
-But if you wish to keep and get the best from your team, consider observing the personal wellbeing of your young workers.
+But if you wish to keep and get the best from your team, consider observing your young workers’ personal wellbeing.

-“I read an article about graduate employability while in the University.
-There was this guy who was working for a company in the U.S. and he worked so hard to prove himself but the company wasn’t giving him any support or opportunities.
+“I read an article about graduate employability while at the University.
+There was this guy working for a company in the U.S., and he worked so hard to prove himself, but the company wasn’t giving him any support or opportunities.
 He ended up committing suicide.
 I think employers should take the time to show their workers they are valuable,” Ashley highlights.

-Creating a system where goals and expectations are clearly defined and understood by everyone can make a huge difference.
+Creating a system where everyone clearly defined goals and expectations are understood by everyone can make a huge difference.

-For Joy Hammond, National Service Personnel at VRA, coming from American culture into the Ghanaian — where a lot of expectations are unspoken and age often influence decisions — it’s impossible to be effective without a clear roadmap.
+For Joy Hammond, National Service Personnel at VRA, coming from American culture into the Ghanaian — where many expectations are unspoken, and age often influence decisions — it’s impossible to be effective without a clear roadmap.
 “I was coming in from the private sector into the public sector.
 In the U.S, my boss is a very vocal person.
 Coming into the Ghanaian culture, a lot of the expectations are unspoken.
 It’s not clearly laid out.
 There’s an understanding that you’re young.
-And so yes, you may have some views but you have to understand why the previous generation implemented certain things in certain ways.
+And so yes, you may have some views, but you have to understand why the previous generation implemented certain things in certain ways.
 One of the ways I’ve been able to cope is to not go in there with just my views but to understand why they’ve chosen to do certain things.
 And then realize there are unspoken expectations I’m not accountable for.
-However, how I manage what they communicated to me, that I am accountable for.”
+However, how I manage what they communicated to me that I am accountable for.”

 Love it or loathe it, the future belongs to the incoming generations of workers.

 There’s no need to overthink this.
-Looking at the number of young people entering the workforce in the coming years, businesses that ignore the needs of this generation are setting themselves up for failure.
+Looking at the number of young people entering the workforce in the coming years, businesses that ignore this generation’s needs are setting themselves up for failure.
 If people are the most important resource for a company, then these recommendations are of prime importance.
 These ideas - creating an ethical system, building an inclusive and diverse workforce, setting a clear career path, and defining your expectations - can help you attract and retain skilled millennials.
 Click To Tweet

 Remember, your relationship with the business you’re building, and the people you work with is of vital importance.
 Do it well.